robertocarroll/icc-beta/style-guide-templates/style-points.md

 Use contractions, e.g. it’s, who’s, don’t, can’t, won’t, except in very formal text.

 ## Dates and times
-Day month year, in that order, with no commas and no additions to the day.
+Use day month year, in that order, with no commas and no additions to the day.
 Don’t use the numbers-only date format.

 25 October 2011
 July 2011
 5 July
 2010---11
 1999---2001 but from 1999 to 2001
-1990s - No apostrophe
+1990s --- No apostrophe

 Use 12-hour clock followed by a.m. or p.m., e.g. 11.30 a.m.

 Use midnight not “12 midnight”.

 ## E.g., etc., and i.e.
 Use full stops between and after these terms.
-Abbreviate if it doesn't disrupt the sentence: “for example“ and “specifically“ can be clearer.
+Abbreviate only if it doesn't disrupt the sentence: “for example“ and “specifically“ can be clearer and less jarring.

 ## Email addresses
 Use links for email addresses and write them in full.